Loxomma: Paleobiology

 Based only on the size of the skull, the full body size of Loxomma is approximated to be 14 feet long, although it is hard to tell definitively without the presence of any post-cranial bones.
 They lived between the water and the land feeding on live fish as is evident in the shape of their jaw hinge and their two-edged teeth.
 Because the nasal bones are paired and the nasal apertures are both anterior and pharyngeal, it is indicated that they did breathe air.
 The location of the orbits on the skull are raised up higher than the snout allowing for the animal to stick out its eyes while the rest of the body is underwater.
 Loxomma had 4 limbs that were paddle-like, based on the presence of one humerus that is elongated and broad below and narrow at its upper end, that they used to swim.
-It is concluded that they were a rather sluggish reptile that was still capable of rapid movements for predation, swimming like a fish but breathing air like the alligators or crocodiles of today.
+It is concluded that they were a rather sluggish stegocephalian that was still capable of rapid movements for predation, swimming like a fish but breathing air like the alligators or crocodiles of today.